-Consultation is available (free of charge) to individuals, groups or team to address bioinformatics-related research questions and needs.
+Consultation is available (free of charge) to individuals, groups or teams to address bioinformatics-related research questions and needs.
 Consultation is mainly provided in-person but less complex questions may be addressed over email or by phone.
-Contact Rolando Milian to schedule a consultation service: 203-785-6194 or email@example.com.
+Please complete the Appointment Form to schedule a consultation service with Rolando Milian (203-785-6194; firstname.lastname@example.org) or Nur-Taz Rahman (203-785-7514; email@example.com).

 Examples of consultation topics are:

-- Analysis of microarray and next-generation sequencing (NGS) data using library-licensed bioinformatics tools
+- Analysis of ChIP-, ATAC-, RNA-seq, and microarray data using library-licensed bioinformatics tools

-- Enrichment (pathway and network) analysis of differentially regulated molecules.
+- Enrichment (pathway and network) analysis and visualization of differentially regulated molecules

 - Finding, retrieving, and using public datasets for cross-referencing research results or hypothesis testing